tryjumping/dose-response/design.md

 * Refactor position handling
   - remove the z-coordinate
   - namedtuples can be deconstructed.
 Use that!
-* Show the doses' and monsters' locations when hitting the Perfect High (99 or 98 points SoM)
 * Generate a new location when the player leaves the current map
 * Add the stronger doses (glyph: `I`)
 * Add a hound/pack AI to hunger